snoown/importmap-resolver/README.md

 - `resolve(moduleName: string): string`

-  Returns resolved module name.
+  Convert the module name to resolved one.

 - `replace(code: string): string`

-  Returns a code that resolves and replaces module names in the given code.
+  Convert module names in the code to resolved ones.

 - `execute(includePath: string, shouldMinify = false, minifyOptions?: object): void`

-  The command uses this function.
-The main difference from command line execution is that you can set the [minify options](https://terser.org/docs/api-reference#minify-options).
+  The command process uses this function.
+The [minify options](https://terser.org/docs/api-reference#minify-options) are only available from API.

 ## Loading AMD (Asynchronous Module Definition)